 I always recommend, regardless of how many POVs you have, that you choose a “one true hero” for your plot.
 This is the character who changes the most and who will serve as the reader’s primary “guide” through the world of your story.
 For this reason, they are also usually the character we meet first, and naturally, they will get the most page-time (and beat-time!) in your story.

 For the System Divine trilogy, because we have three books and three main characters, we chose to have each character be the “one true hero” for each of the books.
 In Sky Without Stars, it’s Chatine.
-If you read the beat sheet (or the book), you’ll see how she definitely has the biggest arc and the most pages devoted to that arc.
+If you read the book you’ll see, she definitely has the biggest arc and the most pages devoted to that arc.
 She’s also the character you meet first.
 But for book 2, Between Burning Worlds, the “one true hero” is Marcellus.
 Although the other two characters continue to change and grow, this is more his story.
 He has the biggest reveals, the biggest decisions to make, and the biggest emotional transformation.
 We also start the story with his POV.
 And now, as we gear up to write book 3 (title to be released!), we are focusing the majority of our beat sheet efforts on Alouette, putting her and her transformative journey front and center in the story, while still making sure that the other characters are continuing to arc as well.

 So, yeah, no one said writing a multiple-POV, multiple-book series was easy!